fbpx

 Whether it’s Elmo’s World, books, TikTok videos, or the evening news, all media is constructed and communicates a point of view.
 As kids get older, use the Center for Media Literacy’s Questions/TIPS format for ideas about the kinds of questions we can explore related to authorship, format, audience, content, and purpose.

 Questions about authorship, format, audience, content and purpose are not neutral.
-Some narratives (or elements of some stories) uphold systems of oppression and others have the capacity to disrupt them.
+Some narratives (or elements of some stories) reinforce harmful stereotypes and others disrupt them.
 Engage your kids in questions about how stories fit into systems of power:

 • “Whose voices are we hearing?
 Whose are not included?
 Why?”